fluentsinc/playbook/README.md

 ### **play call**

 ### a play call refers to group of plays put together in a sentence.
 For example, `call team |java| asap` is a play call which contains three plays in it.
 You need to perform the play call as defined in the playbook.
 The individual plays might be executed differently when called in a play call so don't assume you can just execute the plays to complete the play call.
+Always refer the `playcalls.md` file in each technology to see the complete definition and sequence for a play call.

 ### a play call could also refer to multiple lines of play calls.
 In a multi-line play call, the play calls follow a predefined sequence which you should always follow.
 For example, when we call "call all teams asap" multi-line play call, you need to execute all the play calls defined for that multi-line play call in the order that it appears.
 Look at the play calls defined for `call all teams asap` multi-line play call: